steelcolosus/udacity-datascience/README.md

 >  - Video recommendation model
 >  - Social recommendation

-*Punishment in the complexity should be large in od*
+*Punishment in the complexity should be large in order to tune the model*

 ### Error tunning
+In order to fix or tune the model punishment we use `$\lambda$` parameter

 # Regularization